leenaltwayan/Disaster-Response-Pipeline-Project/README.md

 # Disaster Response Pipeline Project
+### Overview

+This project is a part from Data Science Nanodegree by Udacity.
+The project analyze disaster data from Figure Eight, The dataset contains real messages that were sent during disaster events. a machine learning pipeline was created to categorize these events so that users can send the messages to an appropriate disaster relief agency.
+The project include a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app also display visualizations of the data.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.